Of course you can.

 But you already knew that.
 The bigger questions are really, should you charge for initial consultations?
 And, how to charge for initial consultations?

-I’m excited that this coming Monday I’ll join Law Firm Mentor's Allison Williams and Maddy Martin from Smith.ai on a webinar about whether and how to charge for initial consultations called “The Dos and Don'ts of Paid Consultations for Attorneys.”
+Note: In early 2021, I joined Law Firm Mentor's Allison Williams and Maddy Martin from Smith.ai for a webinar about whether and how to charge for initial consultations.
+You can find the reply and some other resources here.

 An initial challenge of paid consults is the process of actually getting paid for them.
 While some firms notably charge as much as $750 for these meetings, my very informal survey suggests that lawyers likely charge half of that or even less.

 Again, while these initial consults can and should be used as marketing and sales exercises with a total prospective value of a few hundred dollars, firms need to build a process to efficiently handle and get paid for these consultations.

 On the scheduling front, there are lots of scheduling technologies out there to make these processes easier.
 Some are sector agnostic like Acuity, Calendly, and X.Ai.
 Others are broader customer relationship management products that include scheduling features, like HubSpot and Salesforce.
 And, of course, there are legal-specific scheduling tools such as ClientRock aimed specifically at lawyers and law firms.

 These can help with the scheduling but what about getting paid part?
 Here are two ways to ease the administrative burden of charging for initial consults.